matpato/VM-InformationSystem/README.md

 ## Some informations

-The Linux, Mac Os and Windows.
+Available for Linux, Mac Os and Windows.
 You must have 4GB of free memory.

 ## Available Software